isabelstoddart/CocktailUncertainty/README.md

 ### Iteration 2

-My second iteration includes a map that visualizes the uncertainty around who invented the margarita.
+My second iteration includes a map that visualizes the uncertainty around who invented each cocktail.
 I wanted to add more of a story to my visualization so I thought this would be a nice addition.

 ![](prototypes/iteration2pic1.png)